jrich71/ai-case-study/README.md

 * How is the company funded?
 How much funding have they received?

     - DataSeer was initially funded by a grant from the Sloan Foundation.
-It's unclear yet what other funding sources support the company.
+Other than through business partnerships and grant funding, it's unclear yet what other funding sources support the company.

 ## Business Activities